 Solar farms provide an unlimited and clean source of energy, that in many countries is now cheaper than coal power.
-They can also be implemented in a variety of climates and is projected to have a net operational savings of 5 trillion dollars by 2050 as countries and companies transition away from fossil fuels for energy.
+They can also be implemented in a variety of climates and are projected to have a net operational savings of 5 trillion dollars by 2050 as countries and companies transition away from fossil fuels for energy.
 Project Drawdown ranks solar farms as the 8th best solution to reducing carbon emissions and reversing climate change.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.